 Jackson Hole: 10,450 feet / 4,139 feet of vertical drop

 Big Sky: 11,166 feet / 4,350 feet of vertical drop

-The advertised vertical-drops of ski resorts can be highly misleading.
+The advertised vertical drops of ski resorts can be highly misleading.
 Most ski resorts measure their vertical drop by calculating the difference between their highest and lowest elevation points.
-A ski resort that has a top elevation of 10,000 feet, and a bottom elevation of 7,000 feet, could claim to have 3,000 feet of vertical drop.
+A ski resort with a top elevation of 10,000 feet, and a bottom elevation of 7,000 feet, could claim to have 3,000 feet of vertical drop.
 However, these vertical drop numbers can be misleading.
 Skiing directly from the highest point to the lowest point might be impossible, meaning there isn’t any possible way to actually ski the entire vertical drop.
-Or, there might be a way to ski the entire vertical drop, but the run would be full of transverses, flat terrain, and barely qualify as a ski “run”.
+Or, there might be a way to ski the entire vertical drop, but the run would be full of transverses, flat terrain, and barely qualify as a ski “run.”